Migrant woman searches for husband who has vanished, a common occurrence as men struggle to find jobs

 For now, she’s tirelessly trying to find work so she can move out of the shelter.

-“It’s impossible to rest much in there,” she said, gesturing to the brick warehouse sheltering over 700 migrants on five floors.
+“It’s impossible to rest much in there,” she said, gesturing to the brick warehouse sheltering more than 700 migrants on five floors.

 Veronica Sanchez, a licensed social worker, led a series of healing circles for migrants at the Parent University in Pilsen this spring through an effort organized by the mutual aid group Southwest Collective.
 Sanchez said migrants talked openly about the trend of men leaving their wives.